CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Tiered Scene Construction and Benchmarking

-To support systematic evaluation, we provide a consistent number of total samples across splits, with approximately 3,000 videos per tier.
-The dataset is divided into training, validation, and test sets as detailed in Table~\ref{tab:dataset_splits}.
+Each CycliST tier changes one scene aspect, namely the amount of visual clutter (L2), the number of cycles per video (L3, L4), and the introduction of lighting cycles.
+We provide a balanced number of samples divided into training, validation, and test splitsas detailed in Table~\ref{tab:dataset_splits}.
 Furthermore, for each scene, we aim to generate one question per template, totaling about 120k questions (see~\Cref{tab:questionspertemplate} in the Appendix for a detailed overview of test split questions).
-This is because not all templates apply to all scenes; for example, one cannot ask about all cycles in a scene where only one of them is present.
+Note that not all templates apply to all scenes; for example, one cannot ask about orbits in a scene with linear motion only.